shreyashguptas/javia/docs/audio_clicks_fix.md

 ### Solution 2: Hardware - Add SD (Shutdown) Pin Control ⭐⭐⭐⭐⭐ (IMPLEMENTED)

 **What it does:**
-- Connect MAX98357A SD pin to a GPIO pin
+- Connect Voice HAT amplifier SD (shutdown) pin to a GPIO pin
 - Keep amplifier powered but muted when not playing
 - Only enable audio output during playback
 - Prevents power-on/power-off clicks completely

 **🔌 EXACT WIRING INSTRUCTIONS:**

-**STEP 1: Locate the MAX98357A SD Pin**
+**STEP 1: Locate the Voice HAT Amplifier SD Pin**
-- It's usually labeled "SD" or "SHUTDOWN" on the board
-- May be a pin hole or pad on the board
+- On Google Voice HAT, this may be labeled "SD", "SHUTDOWN", or "AMP_SD"
+- Check your specific Voice HAT model documentation
+- Some Voice HAT versions may not expose this pin

-**STEP 2: Add One Wire**
+**STEP 2: Add One Wire (if available)**
 ```
 Before:
-MAX98357A SD pin → Not connected (or floating)
+Voice HAT SD pin → Not connected (or floating)

 After:
-MAX98357A SD pin → Raspberry Pi GPIO27 (Physical Pin 13)
+Voice HAT SD pin → Raspberry Pi GPIO27 (Physical Pin 13)
 ```

+**Note:** If your Voice HAT doesn't expose the SD pin, the software fixes (silence padding and timing delays) will still significantly reduce clicks.

 **STEP 3: Physical Pin Locations on Pi Zero 2 W**
 ```